denchp/hugo_site/content/posts/javascript-asynchronous-code.md

 > "async" functions are just functions that wrap their return value in a Promise.
 > "await" just 'un-wraps' a Promise and gets the return value.

-That is either a major revalation, or a major let-down - I'll let you decide which.
+That is either a major revelation, or a major let-down - I'll let you decide which.

 The huge positive to this is that with your understanding of Promises gives you a *lot* of power, and introducing async/await can bring a *lot* of simplicity.